nikolac/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/web-ui-search.md

 After having created your own [document type]({{page page='web-ui-document-layouts'}}#how-to-define-a-new-document-type-layout-with-the-view-designer) you will probably want to create your own search.

+{{! excerpt}}
-We will learn how to create a new search screen with an icon in the left menu.
+Learn how to create a new search screen with an icon in the left menu.
 The search will be compose of a full text search, a search by date range, a search by owners and finally by tags.
+{{! /excerpt}}

 {{#> callout type='info'}}
 Watch the related courses on Nuxeo University